mnot/I-D/variants/draft.md

    4. If any member of sorted-variants is an empty list, stop processing and forward the request towards the origin, since an acceptable response is not stored in the cache.
    5. Let sorted-keys be the result of running Find Available Keys ({{find}}) on sorted-variants and two empty lists.

-This will result in a list of lists, where each member of the top-level list indicates, in preference order, a key for an acceptable response to the request.
+This will result in a list of lists, where each member of the top-level list indicates, in client preference order, a key for an acceptable response to the request.

-A Cache MAY satisfy the request with any response whose Variant-Key header corresponds to a member of sorted-keys; when doing so, it SHOULD use the most preferred available response.
+A Cache MAY satisfy the request with any response whose Variant-Key header corresponds to a member of sorted-keys; when doing so, it SHOULD use the most preferred available response, but MAY use a less-preferred response.

 See also {{vary}} regarding handling of Vary.